cusisom/Dissertation-Methods/Photogrammetry/ReadMe.md

 4. When settings are as you want them, click on `Copy` in the bottom left corner.
 Click `Ok` on the menu that pops up.
    - Then hold control and press ‘a’ to select the entire library.
    - Click `Sync` in the bottom right corner to apply to all
+		- Another pop-up window will appear.
+Click `Ok` to sync
    - You can switch back to library view from the menu in the top right corner to see if Lightroom is applying your changes to all photos.
 5. When complete, hit `Export` in bottom left corner and choose a folder to send the images.